 conduct field studies to determine traffic volume, speed, effectiveness of signals, adequacy of lighting, and other factors influencing traffic conditions, under direction of traffic engineer.

 control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
 May control speed and routing of materials or products.

 directly supervise and coordinate activities of transportation and material-moving machine and vehicle operators and helpers.

 tend, control, or operate power-driven, stationary, or portable pumps and manifold systems to transfer gases, oil, other liquids, slurries, or powdered materials to and from various vessels and processes.

 drive switching or other locomotive or dinkey engines within railroad yard, industrial plant, quarry, construction project, or similar location.

 Related to Airfield Operations Specialists Requirements

-Airfield Operations Specialists requirements, how to become Airport Operations Managers, degree required to be an Airfield Operations Specialist, Airfield Operations Specialists license and certifications, majors to be an Airfield Operations Specialist, is it hard to become an Airfield Operations Specialist and how long does it take
+Airfield Operations Specialists requirements, how to become Airfield Operations Specialists, degree required to be an Airfield Operations Specialist, Airfield Operations Specialists license and certifications, majors to be an Airfield Operations Specialist, is it hard to become an Airfield Operations Specialist and how long does it take